xorbitsai/inference/README.md

 - Launch a model (a model UID will be returned): `xinference launch`
 - List running models: `xinference list`
-- List all the builtin models: `xinference list --all`
+- List all the supported models: `xinference registrations`
 - Terminate a model: `xinference terminate --model-uid ${model_uid}`

 ### Xinference Client